ForlinxEmbedded/ForlinxEmbedded.github.io/platform/p2p/ok527n-up4/OK527_UP4_Linux5_15_147_User_Manual.md

 Debug Serial Cable (for serial port login)

 The debug serial port on the development board is a USB Type-C port.
-Users can connect the development board to a PC using a Type-A to Type-C cable to check the board's status information.
+You can connect the development board to a PC using a Type-A to Type-C cable to check the board's status information.

 Ethernet cable (for network login)